justkrismanohar/medullan/README.md

 3. Add pre-requisite jars to build path

-4. In test package compile and run RunAllUnitTests.java as unit test (or can run it as main)
+4. In test package compile and run RunAllUnitTests.java as unit test (or can run it as main) This executes all the Junit test in the test directory.
+These profrom component and End to End tests.

 ### And coding style tests

 Explain what these tests test and why